jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 * Output
 	* Output the data.frame to disk.

+* Notes
+    * The script also sets the working directory and downloads the original data set if it is not already present.

 ### Reading the data
 Read the tidy data set in R with the following command.
 First ensure the working directory contains the tidyDataSet.txt file.
 (On Windows, you may need to adjust the path slightly.)